-For the three months ended March 31, 2022, sales and marketing expense increased primarily due to increases in marketing and brand awareness campaigns of \$11.7 million, as compared to the same period in 2021, as well as increases in personnel-related costs of \$5.2 million.
-Additionally, for the three months ended March 31, 2022, we incurred approximately \$0.3 million of sales and marketing expense related to our humanitarian response efforts related to the war against Ukraine.
+For the three and six months ended June 30, 2022, sales and marketing expense increased primarily due to increases in marketing and brand awareness campaigns of \$9.1 million and \$20.8 million, respectively, as compared to the same periods in 2021, as well as increases in personnel-related costs of \$7.1 million and \$12.3 million, respectively.

-In an effort to continue evolving our offerings, products, brand positioning, and marketing to better address large enterprise and other clients and prospects with larger, longer-term independent talent needs, during the three months ended March 31, 2022, we continued our investments in marketing to acquire new clients and drive brand awareness, and we expect to continue these investments throughout 2022.
+In an effort to continue evolving our offerings, products, brand positioning, and marketing to better address large enterprise and other clients and prospects with larger, longer-term independent talent needs, during the three and six months ended June 30, 2022, we continued our investments in marketing to acquire new clients and drive brand awareness, and we expect to continue these investments throughout 2022.
 Beginning in the fourth quarter of 2021, we increased our investment in sales by expanding our sales team, and we expect this investment to continue throughout 2022 as we increase our efforts to acquire clients for our Upwork Enterprise offering.
 As a result, we expect this expense to increase in absolute dollars in future periods, although this expense expressed as a percentage of total revenue may vary from period to period.